|Click here to enlarge image.|

 The Coalition to Restore Coastal Louisiana is a non-profit organization whose mission is to drive bold, science-based action to rebuild Coastal Louisiana through outreach, restoration and advocacy.

-Launched in June 2014, CRCL's Oyster Recycling Program recycles shell from twenty-five participating New Orleans-based restaurants and uses the shell to restore oyster reefs and shoreline habitat across Coastal Louisiana.
+CRCL's Oyster Recycling Program recycles shell from twenty-six New Orleans-based restaurants and uses the shell to restore oyster reefs and shoreline habitat.
 The first program of its kind in Louisiana has become the largest shell recycling program in the nation.
-As of December 2015, the program has collected more than 1535 tons of shell.